stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 chapters of life that rose and fell among these plains and mountains before recorded history began.
-We think nothing of a Pueblo village 2500 years old, and it hardly jolts us when archaeologists put the sub-pedregal culture of Mexico back to 17,000 or 18,000 B. C. We hear rumours of still older things, too&mdash;of primitive man contemporaneous with extinct animals and known today only through a few fragmentary bones and artifacts&mdash;so that the idea of newness is fading out pretty rapidly.
+We think nothing of a Pueblo village 2500 years old, and it hardly jolts us when archaeologists put the sub-pedregal culture of Mexico back to 17,000 or 18,000 B. C. We hear rumours of still older things, too--of primitive man contemporaneous with extinct animals and known today only through a few fragmentary bones and artifacts--so that the idea of newness is fading out pretty rapidly.
 Europeans usually catch the sense of immemorial ancientness and deep deposits from successive life-streams better than we do.
-Only a couple of years ago a British author spoke of Arizona as a &ldquo;moon-dim region, very lovely in its way, and stark and old&mdash;an ancient, lonely land&rdquo;.
+Only a couple of years ago a British author spoke of Arizona as a  "moon-dim region, very lovely in its way, and stark and old--an ancient, lonely land ".

-  Yet I believe I have a deeper sense of the stupefying&mdash;almost horrible&mdash;ancientness of the West than any European.
-It all comes from an incident that happened in 1928; an incident which I&rsquo;d greatly like to dismiss as three-quarters hallucination, but which has left such a frightfully firm impression on my memory that I can&rsquo;t put it off very easily.
+  Yet I believe I have a deeper sense of the stupefying--almost horrible--ancientness of the West than any European.
+It all comes from an incident that happened in 1928; an incident which I'd greatly like to dismiss as three-quarters hallucination, but which has left such a frightfully firm impression on my memory that I can't put it off very easily.
 It was in Oklahoma, where my work as an American Indian ethnologist constantly takes me and where I had come upon some devilishly strange and disconcerting matters before.
-Make no mistake&mdash;Oklahoma is a lot more than a mere pioneers&rsquo; and promoters&rsquo; frontier.
+Make no mistake--Oklahoma is a lot more than a mere pioneers' and promoters' frontier.
 There are old, old tribes with old, old memories there; and when the tom-toms beat ceaselessly over brooding plains in the autumn the spirits of men are brought dangerously close to primal, whispered things.
 I am white and Eastern enough myself, but anybody is welcome to know that the rites of Yig, Father of Snakes, can get a real shudder out of me any day.
-I have heard and seen too much to be &ldquo;sophisticated&rdquo; in such matters.
+I have heard and seen too much to be  "sophisticated " in such matters.
 And so it is with this incident of 1928.
-I&rsquo;d like to laugh it off&mdash;but I can&rsquo;t.
+I'd like to laugh it off--but I can't.

-  I had gone into Oklahoma to track down and correlate one of the many ghost tales which were current among the white settlers, but which had strong Indian corroboration, and&mdash;I felt sure&mdash;an ultimate Indian source.
+  I had gone into Oklahoma to track down and correlate one of the many ghost tales which were current among the white settlers, but which had strong Indian corroboration, and--I felt sure--an ultimate Indian source.
 They were very curious, these open-air ghost tales; and though they sounded flat and prosaic in the mouths of the white people, they had earmarks of linkage with some of the richest and obscurest phases of native mythology.
 All of them were woven around the vast, lonely, artificial-looking mounds in the western part of